THE BIG PICTURE

 - Hard Copy Mailings: If you are unable to access the internet or prefer print materials for reading accessibility, you are invited to contact the project team to receive hard copy materials by mail, or to participate in a telephone meeting.

-- Public Hearing: Following the public engagement program, a public hearing with County Council is scheduled for August 25, 2020 and offers another opportunity to learn about final recommendations and potential bylaw amendments, and to provide input.
+- Public Hearing: Following the public engagement program, a public hearing with County Council will be scheduled for early 2021, and will offer another opportunity to learn about final recommendations and potential bylaw amendments and to provide input.

 PUBLIC ENGAGEMENT & COVID-19

-Due to the current public health situation related to COVID-19, in-person events will be replaced with alternative options such as online engagement and mailed, hard copy materials.
+Due to the current public health situation related to COVID-19, in-person events will be supplemented with alternative options such as online engagement and mailed, hard copy materials.
+The first public engagement was held entirely online in May and June.
+The second public engagement will be hosted using a hybrid approach, with opportunities to engage online supplemented with an open house hosted in accordance with COVID-19 protocol.
 We recognize that this is a challenging time for many residents.
 We are committed to working with the community to ensure those that are interested have the opportunity to learn about the review and get involved.

 PUBLIC ENGAGEMENT: OUR ADVERTISING